neilhwatson/www.watson-wilson.ca/blog/2011/03/08/cfengine-tutorial/index.md

 Lines 24-31 define some global variables.
 We will be able to refer to these variable throughout our policy (e.g. ${g.masterfiles}).

-Lines 33-35 instruct Cfengine to not use DNS to attempt to authenticate clients and servers.
+Lines 33-35 instruct CFEngine to not use DNS to attempt to authenticate clients and servers.
 This is entirely optional and depends on how reliable and trustworthy your DNS service is.

-The sole purpose of update.cf is to ensure that Cfengine has the latest policy files.
+The sole purpose of update.cf is to ensure that CFEngine has the latest policy files.
 Once you have this file working do not change it unless absolutely necessary.